 Stride measurement refers to the distance between consecutive tracks of the same foot, while straddle measurement denotes the width between tracks on the same side of the body.
 For instance, a deer’s ordinary walk leaves a zig-zag track pattern with front prints followed by rear prints on the same side.
 By measuring these parameters, you can gauge the deer’s size, speed, and style of movement.

 Different gaits such as an overstep walk or galloping exhibit unique track patterns and depths.
 Recognizing these variations is key to understanding not only the movement but also the energy, focus, and behavior of the deer and other wildlife.
-Observing these track patterns can lead to advanced track identification and enrich your knowledge about various wildlife movements.
+Observing these can lead to advanced track identification and enrich your knowledge about various wildlife movements.

 Track Depth and Clarity